A Square

 A Triangle

 Every building in our scene needs a roof.
-Write a function drawRoof(pen:base:) that draws an equilateral triangle — this gives a clean, symmetric roof shape.
+Write a function drawRoof(at:base:color:) that draws a filled equilateral triangle — this gives a clean, symmetric roof shape.
+The triangle sits on top of a wall, with its base running from pos to pos + (base, 0).

 |---|---|